 Rainbow Shiner

-Key Features:
+Key Features

 - Stunning breeding coloration

-- No heater required (cold-water species)
+- No heater required (cool-water species)

 - Active schooling behavior